silentfuzzle/TheWritersNet/README.md

 * Handle edge cases in markdown mistakes
 * Prevent users from adding links to internal pages that don't belong to their website
 * Test website isn't creating a link in the map in both directions
+* Alert users that angle brackets aren't allowed
+* In this version of the website, positions should accept numbers only.
+* HTML-encode markdown instead of only replacing angle brackets?

 ### Core Website Functionality
 * Display Adventurous Reader map when user is viewing pages